 Merson Law PLLC has put together a list of the ten most common birth injuries, many of which are injuries that OB/GYNs are trained to recognize and prevent.

-If your child suffered from one of these injuries, you may be entitled to financial compensation, provided your doctor did not act within reasonable standards to prevent the injury.
+What you need to know is that if your child suffered from one of these injuries, you may be entitled to financial compensation, provided your doctor did not act within reasonable standards to prevent the injury.

 The 10 Most Common Birth Injuries